-This section of the proxy statement/prospectus describes the material aspects of the proposed merger.
+This section of the proxy statement/prospectus describes the material aspects of the merger and certain special factors concerning the merger of which you should be aware.
 This section may not contain all of the information that is important to you.
 You should carefully read this entire proxy statement/prospectus and the documents incorporated herein by reference, including the full text of the merger agreement (which is attached as Annex A), for a more complete understanding of the merger.
 In addition, important business and financial information about each of KKR and KFN is included in or incorporated into this proxy statement/prospectus by reference.
-See "Where You Can Find More Information" beginning on page 177 of this proxy statement/prospectus.
+See "Where You Can Find More Information" beginning on page 221 of this proxy statement/prospectus.